The Way to the King

 Important Figures:

-- Cyrus the Great: The Persian king who issued the decree allowing the Jews to return to Jerusalem.
+- Cyrus the Great: The Persian king who allowed the Jews to return to Jerusalem and rebuild the temple.

-- Zerubbabel: A leader of the first group of exiles who returned and played a key role in rebuilding the Temple.
+- Zerubbabel: A leader of the first group of exiles who returned to Jerusalem and played a key role in rebuilding the temple.

-- Ezra: A scribe and priest who led a second wave of exiles back to Jerusalem and emphasized the importance of the Law.
+- Ezra: A priest and scribe who led a second wave of exiles back to Jerusalem, focusing on teaching the Law and reforming the community.

 Significance in the Bible: